logeion/logeion-backend/README.md

             + `name`: name of the dictionary (same as dictionary folder)
             + `type`: `(latin|greek|sidebar)`
-            + `caps`: `(uncapped|source|precapped)`; `uncapped` means that capitalization needs to be performed on it, `source` means that other uncapped dicos should be compared to it, and `precapped` means that it shouldn't be touched during capitalization.
+            + `caps`: `(uncapped|source|precapped)`; `uncapped` means that capitalization needs to be performed on it, `source` means that other `uncapped` dictionaries should be compared to it, and `precapped` means that it shouldn't be touched during capitalization.
     With regard to capitalization: if the lemmas are in all-caps in the source texts, then normalize